“Promotes healthy digestion”

 How to test your marketing claims

-Once you have narrowed down a short list of potential claims, you need to identify which of them will best achieve your goals by testing them with your target consumers.
+Once you’ve narrowed down a short list of potential claims, you need to identify which of them will best achieve your goals by testing them with your target consumers.
 Most brands will employ what’s called a MaxDiff (Maximum Difference) approach here–in other words, a ranking from best to worst.

 This kind of testing is best done as a part of your physical product testing process.
 Your consumers might be able to rank your potential claims by best to worst based on their reaction to the language alone, but that data is meaningless without the physical product in front of them.
 For an informed opinion, the consumer must relate the claim directly to the product experience.